 An inevitable side effect of any email campaign is that, for a variety of reasons, your customers may decide to opt-out of further communication with your organization.

-Unsubscribe rate is commonly used to measure how much a campaign resonates with your customers—for example, if they found it to be helpful and interesting, or if they were interested in the products promoted or if it was sent at a good time.
+Unsubscribe rates are commonly used to measure how much a campaign resonates with your customers—for example, if they found it to be helpful and interesting, or if they were interested in the products promoted or if it was sent at a good time.
 Or on the reverse side—they did not find it to be any of these.

 While your unsubscribe rate may seem minuscule, how does that impact your customer base in the long run?
 Is it as harmless as it is made out to be?